idaholab/moose/paper.md

 finite element framework written in C++ [@lindsay2022moose].
 The Thermal Hydraulics Module (THM) is an optional MOOSE physics module that provides capabilities for studying thermal hydraulic systems.
-Its core capability lies in assembling a network of coupled components, for instance, pipes, junctions, valves, etc.
+Its core capability lies in assembling a network of coupled components, for instance, pipes, junctions, and valves.

 THM provides several new systems to MOOSE to enable and facilitate thermal hydraulic simulations, most notably the `Components` system, which provides a higher-level syntax to MOOSE's lower-level objects.
-This system is extensible by the user, but the current library primarily includes components based on a 1D, single-phase, variable-area, compressible flow model, as well as heat conduction.
+This system is extensible by the user, but the current library primarily includes components based on a one-dimensional, single-phase, variable-area, compressible flow model, as well as heat conduction.

 # Statement of need

-Numerous engineering applications employ fluids as mediums for transferring heat.
+Numerous engineering applications employ fluids as media for transferring heat.
 Power generation applications notably transfer heat from a source, such as a boiler, to an energy conversion system, such as a turbine.
 Thermal hydraulic systems are well-suited for the task, due to their ability to move energy efficiently over the scale of a plant.
-These systems vary widely in their size and complexity and may feature a large number of components coupled together.
+These systems vary widely in their size and complexity and may feature a large number of coupled components.

 A notable example requiring thermal hydraulic systems analysis is a nuclear reactor system.
-These systems typically involve a large network of components to perform the conversion of nuclear power to electrical power and additional heat transfer components to remove the heat during accidental transients.
+These systems typically involve a large network of components to convert nuclear power to electrical power and additional heat transfer components to remove the heat during accidental transients.
 For example, there may be a
-primary flow "loop" of pipes that extract heat from the fuel, pumps to force circulation, one or more heat exchangers exchanging heat between this primary loop and a secondary loop, turbomachinery components like turbines and generators, etc. Accurate systems analyses require models that capture the coupling between all of these components.
+primary flow "loop" of pipes that extract heat from the fuel, pumps to force circulation, one or more heat exchangers exchanging heat between this primary loop and a secondary loop, and turbomachinery components like turbines and generators.
+Accurate systems analyses require models that capture the coupling between all of these components.

 A wide variety of applications have been built using the MOOSE framework.
 A